TatuLund/TwinColSelect/README.md

 ## Release notes

+### Version 2.2.0
+- Fix required indicator to be similar to other Vaadin components

 ### Version 2.1.0
 - Fixed issue with buttons enabled when no data
 - Fixed issue with Filter and SortComparator not working via DataView